portofbitcoin/docs/training/developer/007-website-setup.md

 git push origin master
 ```

-Open up a browser, go to the https://username.github.io site and you should see your "Hello World!" message.
+Open up a browser, go to the `https://username.github.io` site and you should see your "Hello World!" message.
 You now have a site up!

 Perform similar steps to add your PGP key, Bitcoin address etc.

-If you want a website domain that is a little catchier than https://username.github.io you can go to namecheap.com or any other domain name registrar and buy one.
+If you want a website domain that is a little catchier than `https://username.github.io` you can go to [namecheap.com](https://www.namecheap.com/) or any other domain name registrar and purchase one.
+Let's assume you purchase `myfirstwebsite.com`.
+At the time of writing this costs a few thousand in fiat currency so you may want to purchase one a little cheaper!

-ADD INSTRUCTIONS for mapping GitHub pages site to custom domain
+Then you can link your `https://username.github.io` site to your newly purchased website domain.
+You need to create a CNAME record for your domain by following these instructions on the [Namecheap site](https://www.namecheap.com/support/knowledgebase/article.aspx/9646/2237/how-to-create-a-cname-record-for-your-domain/) and these instructions on [GitHub](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).
+The Host of your CNAME Record that you enter into Namecheap  will be `www` and the CNAME Value will be `username.github.io`.
+Save all changes by pressing the green tick on Namechea.
+You will have to wait up to 30 minutes for the host records to be accepted.
+Make sure you tick the `Enforce HTTPS` box on the GitHub setup page so that browsers later recognize it as a secure website with a HTTPS certificate.

+After 30 minutes you can confirm your DNS record configured correctly from the command line by using the `dig` command (of course replacing `www.myfirstwebsite.com` with your purchased website domain).

+`dig www.myfirstwebsite.com +nostats +nocomments +nocmd`

+You should be able to see that `www.myfirstwebsite.com` now has a CNAME record of `username.github.io`.
+And if you enter `www.myfirstwebsite.com` into a web browser (e.g. Safari, Chrome, Firefox etc) you should be able to now see your `Hello World!` and whatever else you added to your site.